gruntwork-io/docs/_docs-sources/refarch/configuration/preflight-checks.md

 ![Gruntwork Reference Architecture preflight checks](/img/preflight1.png)

-From the moment that your git commit is pushed, it usually takes around 4 minutes for your preflight check errors to appear on your pull request.
-Note that any errors will be directly annotated on the exact line of your form that presents a blocking issue, so be sure to check the *Files changed* tab of your pull request to see them:
+Preflight checks can take up to 4-5 minutes to complete after you push your commit.
+Any errors will be directly annotated on the exact line of your form that presents a blocking issue, so be sure to check the *Files changed* tab of your pull request to see them:

 ![Gruntwork Ref Arch preflight checks on your pull request](/img/preflight-error-on-pr.png)